Xinglab/siri/README.md

     	The library type with choices of unstrand/first/second.
 The details are explained in the parameter of library-type in tophat2.
 The default is unstrand.
     -o:
     	The output directory of results.
+    --read:
+	The sequencing strategy of producing reads with choices of P(paired end) or S (single end).
+The default is P

 ### Output list
 #### results
 The folder contains the final output of PI quantification (Intron_PI.txt).